SamuelMR98/resume/resume.md

 ------------------------

 - Fluent in English, Spanish and Portuguese
+- Love League of Legends; my favorite and main champion is Blitzcrank
-- I love League of Legends and the Lord of the Rings book and movie trilogy.
+- Love epic fantasy; my favorite book series and movie trilogy is The Lord of the Rings
+- Black belt in Lima Lama, a Polynesian martial art
+- Enjoy playing the piano and the guitar
-- Enjoy electronics and automatization projects
+- Enjoy electronics and automatization projects using Arduino and Raspberry Pi

 [ref]: https://github.com/githubuser/superlongprojectname